 Here are five tips to help your baby grow better:

-- Give adequate opportunities to walk: Your baby now likes to stand on his feet and walk rather than crawl.
-You could indulge in activities or games that encourage him to walk.
+- Give adequate opportunities to walk: Your baby now likes to stand on their feet and walk rather than crawl.
+You could indulge in activities or games that encourage them to walk.

 - Have meaningful conversations: Babies understand “No” and also several other single words.
 Keep your conversations purposeful and cut down on baby talk.
-Ask the baby questions, give him options such as“Yes” or “No”.
-This will help hone the communication skills of an 18-month-old.
+Ask the baby questions, give them options such as “Yes” or “No.” This will help hone the communication skills of an 18-month-old.